De (Chinese): The Daodejing

 Perfected them, giving to each its strength.

 Therefore of the ten thousand things there is not one that does not worship Tao and do homage to its "power".
-No mandate ever went forth that accorded to Tao the right to be worshipped, nor to its "power" the right to be worshipped, nor to its "power" the right to receive homage.
+No mandate ever went forth that accorded to Tao the right to be worshiped, nor to its "power" the right to be worshiped, nor to its "power" the right to receive homage.

 It was always and of itself so.